-The average turnaround time is three to five business days, if the application is complete.
+The average turnaround time is seven to ten business days, if the application is complete.
 That time will be longer if the application is missing any required information/documentation.

 In the Upload Submissions section you will be required to attach supporting documents (PDF format is preferred) for your respective application type.
 In the Manage Submissions page, you will see the "Required" column.
 If there is a check-mark in that box, you MUST upload a document to that row.
 Instructions on how to upload submissions one document at a time: